Y′UV: History

 Y′UV was invented when engineers wanted color television in a black-and-white infrastructure.
 They needed a signal transmission method that was compatible with black-and-white (B&W) TV while being able to add color.
 The luma component already existed as the black and white signal; they added the UV signal to this as a solution.

 The UV representation of chrominance was chosen over straight R and B signals because U and V are color difference signals.
-In other words, the U and V signals tell the television to shift the color of a certain spot without altering its brightness.
-Or the U and V signals tell the monitor to make one color brighter at the cost of the other and by how much it should be shifted.
+In other words, the U and V signals tell the television to shift the color of a certain spot without altering its brightness, or to make one color brighter at the cost of the other and by how much it should be shifted.
 The higher (or the lower when negative) the U and V values are, the more saturated (colorful) the spot gets.
-The closer the U and V values get to zero, the lesser it shifts the color meaning that the red, green and blue lights will be more equally bright, producing a greyer spot.
+The closer the U and V values get to zero, the lesser it shifts the color meaning that the red, green and blue lights will be more equally bright, producing a grayer spot.
 This is the benefit of using color difference signals, i.e. instead of telling how much red there is to a color, it tells by how much it is more red than green or blue.

-In turn this meant that when the U and V signals would be zero or absent, it would just display a greyscale image.
+In turn this meant that when the U and V signals would be zero or absent, it would just display a grayscale image.
 If R and B were to have been used, these would have non-zero values even in a B&W scene, requiring all three data-carrying signals.
 This was important in the early days of color television, because old black and white TV signals had no U and V signals present, meaning the color TV would just display it as B&W TV out of the box.
 In addition, black and white receivers could take the Y′ signal and ignore the U- and V-color signals, making Y′UV backward-compatible with all existing black-and-white equipment, input and output.
 If the color-TV standard wouldn't have used color difference signals, it could mean a color TV would make funny colors out of a B&W broadcast or it would need additional circuitry to translate the B&W signal to color.

 It was necessary to assign a narrower bandwidth to the chrominance channel because there was no additional bandwidth available.
 If some of the luminance information arrived via the chrominance channel (as it would have if RB signals were used instead of differential UV signals), B&W resolution would have been compromised.